A Traveler's Guide Without Air Travel

 Travel insurance

-The content of this section is provided for informational purposes only.
+The information in this section is provided for informational purposes only.
 It is the responsibility of each traveler to obtain adequate travel insurance based on their place of residence and the country they are visiting.
-In order to better assist you during your trip, we ask that you complete the "Traveler Registration" form.
+To better assist you during your trip, we ask that you complete the “Traveler Registration” form.

-Please note that we offer you the option of purchasing coverage through our travel insurance partner, Blue Cross.
+Please note that we offer you the option to purchase coverage through our travel insurance partner, Blue Cross.
 Contact us for more information.

-To travel with peace of mind, every traveler should always have travel insurance.
-It is important to review your existing insurance policies and, if necessary, purchase additional coverage to ensure you are adequately protected.
+To travel with peace of mind, every traveler should always carry travel insurance.
+It’s important to review your existing insurance policies and, if necessary, purchase supplemental coverage to ensure you’re adequately protected.

 Coverage provided by a credit card or personal insurance

-If your trip is insured through your credit card or other personal insurance, check to see if it meets your needs.
+If your trip is covered by your credit card or other personal insurance, check to see if it meets your needs.
 Does it include coverage for medical care and hospitalization abroad?
-Does it include cancellation insurance covering all non-refundable travel expenses paid in advance, as well as trip interruption insurance?
+Does it include trip cancellation insurance covering all prepaid, non-refundable travel expenses, as well as trip interruption insurance?
 Does it include coverage for lost or stolen luggage?
-After analyzing the situation, you will be able to determine whether or not you need to purchase additional insurance.
+After assessing the situation, you’ll be able to determine whether or not you need to purchase supplemental insurance.

 Coverage provided by the Régie de l’assurance maladie du Québec (RAMQ)

-Visitramq.gouv.qc.cafor more information on the health coverage provided to all Quebec residents when traveling within or outside Quebec.
+Visitramq.gouv.qc.cato learn more about the health coverage available to all Quebecers when traveling within or outside Quebec.

-Since healthcare costs outside Quebec are usually higher, it is essential to purchase private travel insurance that covers all or part of the costs not reimbursed by the Régie.
+Since healthcare costs outside of Quebec are generally higher, it is essential to have private travel insurance that covers, in full or in part, the expenses not reimbursed by the Régie.

-Vélo Québec Voyages reminds you of the importance of checking whether your trip cancellation/interruption insurance covers unforeseeable and unpredictable events.
+Vélo Québec Voyages reminds you of the importance of checking whether your trip cancellation/interruption insurance covers unforeseeable and unforeseeable events.

 Insurance covering damage, theft, or loss of luggage and bicycles

-Vélo Québec Voyages assumes no responsibility for loss, theft, or damage to your luggage and personal belongings (including your bicycle) during your trip.
-It is your responsibility to have adequate insurance for your luggage and bicycle.Please note that many home insurance companies, some group insurance plans, and certain credit cards cover property damaged or stolen outside the home.
-Check with the relevant authorities.
+Vélo Québec Voyages assumes no liability for any loss, theft, or damage to your luggage and personal belongings (including your bicycle) during your trip.
+It is your responsibility to have adequate insurance coverage for your luggage and bicycle.Please note that many home insurance companies, certain group insurance plans, and some credit cards cover property damaged or stolen outside the home.
+Check with the relevant providers.

-In addition, if you have taken out Blue Cross insurance with us, you can find out about the terms and conditions of the baggage cover by reading the "Insured Person's Guide."
+In addition, if you have purchased Blue Cross insurance through us, you can review the terms of the baggage coverage by reading the “Policyholder Guide.”

-We reserve the right to refuse to transport any baggage exceeding the weight limit of 15 kilograms, both at the start of and during the journey.
+We reserve the right to refuse to transport any luggage that exceeds the 15-kilogram weight limit, both at the start of the trip and during the trip.

-Three weeks before your trip, we will provide you with the full details of the departure point, parking areas, and meeting time.
-You can leave your vehicle in a designated area at the departure site.
-However, Vélo Québec Voyages accepts no responsibility for theft or vandalism.
+Three weeks before your trip, we will provide you with the full details of the departure location, parking areas, and meeting time.
+You may leave your vehicle in a designated area at the departure site.
+However, Vélo Québec Voyages assumes no liability for theft or vandalism.

-If you have chosen a destination that includes a bus shuttle at the start of the trip, your bike will be transported by truck.
-When loading your bike, it must be stripped of all equipment (panniers, helmet, locks, etc.).
-Bikes will be protected by blankets, but you are free to further protect your bike by wrapping the frame, for example, with Styrofoam rolls used to insulate water heater pipes.
+If you’ve chosen a destination that includes a bus shuttle at the start of the trip, your bike will be transported by truck.
+When loading your bike, it must be stripped of all equipment (panniers, helmet, lock, etc.).
+Bikes will be protected with blankets, but you’re welcome to provide additional protection by wrapping the frame, for example, with Styrofoam tubes used to insulate water heater pipes.

 A typical day with Vélo Québec Voyages